curl/everything-curl/internals/structs.md

 ## connectdata

-  A general idea in libcurl is to keep connections around in a connection "cache" after they have been used in case they will be used again and then re-use an existing one instead of creating a new one as it creates a significant performance boost.
+  A general idea in libcurl is to keep connections around in a connection "cache" after they have been used in case they are used again and then re-use an existing one instead of creating a new one as it creates a significant performance boost.

   Each `connectdata` struct identifies a single physical connection to a server.
-If the connection cannot be kept alive, the connection will be closed after use and then this struct can be removed from the cache and freed.
+If the connection cannot be kept alive, the connection is closed after use and then this struct can be removed from the cache and freed.

   Thus, the same `Curl_easy` can be used multiple times and each time select another `connectdata` struct to use for the connection.
 Keep this in mind,